Check out TheWrap's list of dynamic duos that are taking Hollywood by storm.

 Jon and Andrew Erwin

 The Erwin brothers, known for their Christian film resume, have directed four feature films, including "October Baby," “Mom’s Night Out” and “Woodlawn.”
-Their latest faith-based drama, "I Can Only Imagine," was recently picked up by Lionsgate and Roadside Attractions.
+Their 2018 faith-based drama, "I Can Only Imagine," was one of the biggest indie hits of the year, grossing $83 million domestically.

 Joel and Ethan Coen